Nada-Zaki/Image-Processing-API/README.md

 ## Image Processing API
-* There are 3 main folders, src folder which includes typescript files, build folder which includes compiled js files and spec folder that contains some jasmine configurations.
+* There are 4 main folders, src folder which includes typescript files, build folder which includes compiled js files, assets folder which includes the original and thumbnail images and spec folder that contains some jasmine configurations.

 * in package.json, there are 7 scripts for the dependencies:
   - **prettier:** to format the code by the rules configured in the .prettierrc file.